-Erratic weather aside, planning 5 to 7 days in the Basque Country is an excellent idea for anyone wanting to see a different region of Spain.
-So long as you pack an umbrella and an empty stomach – this is the gastronomic heart of the country, after all – mapping out a Basque itinerary is an incredibly pleasurable task so long as you know where to go.
+Erratic weather aside, planning to visit the Basque region is an excellent idea for anyone wanting to see a different part of Spain.
+So long as you pack an umbrella and an empty stomach – this is the gastronomic heart of the country, after all – mapping out an ideal route is an incredibly pleasurable task so long as you know where to go.

 How Many Days in Basque Country?

 How many days should you spend in the Basque Country?
-This is the most pressing question for those planning a Basque itinerary.
 Knowing how long to spend in this beautiful region will allow you to adequately map out your route and figure out what you have time for and what you do not.

 There is a surprising amount to see in this region and you could spend a lot of time exploring it.
 However, if you want to get a good feel for the region, enjoy both the major cities and some smaller towns in the countryside and maybe even have some time to relax, I would highly recommend spending 5 days in Basque Country.

-If you have 7 days in Basque Country, you will have a lot more time to devote to both Bilbao and San Sebastian and also to some smaller towns both inland and on the coast.
+If you have 7 days, you will have a lot more time to devote to both Bilbao and San Sebastian and also to some smaller towns both inland and on the coast.
 Should you want to venture into the French Basque Country, then there is even an option to do that on the final day.

-It’s worth noting that even if you plan a 7-day Basque Country itinerary, you likely won’t have time to see absolutely everything that this beautiful region has to offer.
-However, a week here can give you enough time to dig deeper in a number of places and also cover quite a lot of ground.
+It’s worth noting that even if you plan a week here, you likely won’t have time to see absolutely everything that this beautiful region has to offer.
+However, a week can give you enough time to dig deeper in a number of places and also cover quite a lot of ground.

-Getting to the region for your Basque Country itinerary isn’t a difficult process, as the starting point of this route and the region’s largest city, Bilbao, is home to its own international airport.
+Getting to the region isn’t a difficult process, as the starting point of this route and the region’s largest city, Bilbao, is home to its own international airport.
 Bilbao airport is small, but it serves a number of major airlines and destinations across Europe and further afield, meaning that it is easy to reach the Basque Country from a number of different areas of the continent.

 Major cities in the Basque Country are also relatively easily accessible via bus or train from other metropolitan areas of Spain.
 San Sebastian is also located incredibly close to the French border, so you can very easily reach Spanish Basque Country from France, as well.